Variable Selection in Latent Regression IRT Models via Knockoffs: An Application to International Large-scale Assessment in Education: Application to PISA 2015

+and the other variables in the current analysis have provided good proxies to these genetic and environmental factors.
+Given these variables, FISCED, MISCED, and WEALTH tend to be conditionally independent of students' science achievement.

-Several variables consider students' behaviours attending school, including whether the student has ever repeated a grade (REPEAT), the frequency of a student skipping a whole school day in the last two full weeks of school (SKIDAY), the frequency of the student arriving late for school in the last two full weeks of school (ARRLAT), and the frequency of the student skipping some classes in the last two full weeks of school (SKICLA), where REPEAT is a binary variable, and the other three are ordinal variables.
+Several variables consider students' behaviors attending school, including whether the student has ever repeated a grade (REPEAT), the frequency of a student skipping a whole school day in the last two full weeks of school (SKIDAY), the frequency of the student arriving late for school in the last two full weeks of school (ARRLAT), and the frequency of the student skipping some classes in the last two full weeks of school (SKICLA), where REPEAT is a binary variable, and the other three are ordinal variables.
 These variables are positively correlated with each other {(tetrachoric/polychoric correlations between 0.07 and 0.53)}.
 The signs of the estimated coefficients are all consistent with our intuition.
-For instance, a student tended to perform worse in the test if they have ever repeated a grade, or if they often arrived in school late.
-Among these variables, REPEAT, ARRLAT, and SKIPDAY seem to be important variables, in the sense that they are all selected with $\nu = 1$.
-On the other hand, given these variables as well as the rest of the variables, the variable SKIPCAL seems to be irrelevant (not selected even with $\nu = 3$ and the coefficients are not significant).
+For instance, a student tended to perform worse on the test if they had ever repeated a grade or if they often arrived at school late.
+Among these variables, REPEAT, ARRLAT, and SKIDAY seem to be important variables in the sense that they are all selected with {$\nu \leq 2$}.
+On the other hand, given these variables as well as the rest of the variables, the variable SKICAL seems to be irrelevant (not selected even with $\nu = 3$, and the coefficients are not significant).

+A few variables are related to teachers and their teaching style, including enquiry-based teaching and learning (EBSCIT), teacher-directed science instruction (TDSCIT), perceived feedback (PERFEE), teacher unfairness (UNFAIR), adaptive instruction (ADINST), and teacher support in science classes of students' choice (TEASUP), all of which are continuous variables.
+Among these variables, ADINST, EBSCIT, TDSCIT, PERFEE, and UNFAIR are selected by our procedure with $\nu=1$, while TEASUP is not selected.